Raivis80/colour-connector/README.md

 ### JS Validation

+No significant errors were detected in the scripts.js file

 ### PEP8 Python Validation

 ### Lighthouse testing

 #### Landing page

+All internal navigation links work as expected.

 #### Sign up page

+The signup page currently does not work

 #### Login page

+Since the signup page does not work, the function of the login page cannot be tested

 # Deployment